 Zero carbon energy

-True zero carbon: The development as a whole saves more carbon emissions than it generated this year
+True zero carbon: The development as a whole is designed to be zero carbon

 Equity and local economy